maboiteaspam/screenshot-stream-selected/README.md

 #### tips

-To prepare your file the right way, i suggest you use `nws`, to quickly start a webserver then starts to edit your icons template.
+To prepare your file the right way, i suggest you use `nws`, to quickly spawn a webserver then starts to edit your icons template.

 see [nws](https://github.com/KenPowers/nws)